 9. Facial Structure

-If your dog is panting and presenting other symptoms such as compromised breathing, coughing, lack of appetite, low energy, or any change of behavior that concerns you, please go to the vet immediately.
+If your dog is panting and presenting other signs such as compromised breathing, coughing, lack of appetite, low energy, or any change of behavior that concerns you, please go to the vet immediately.

 Featured Image Credit: Daniel Myjones, Shutterstock